-Slovenian born visual artist and filmmaker Nataša Prosenc Stearns earned her BA at the Academy of Fine Arts and Design in Ljubljana.
+Slovenian born visual artist and filmmaker Nataša Prosenc Stearns earned her BA at the Academy of Fine Arts in Ljubljana.
 She moved to Los Angeles on a Fulbright Grant for her MFA at California Institute of the Arts.
 Her body of work ranges from single and multi-channel videos, video installations, short and feature films, video objects and print media.
 She is known for creative use of non-gallery spaces and large multi-channel installations.
 Her films Souvenir, (released by Cinema Epoch), The Trial of Socrates, (collaboration of 23 filmmakers), Hotel Diary and others explore innovative strategies in storytelling and visual expression.

-Nataša's work has been featured at the Venice Biennale, in Douloun Museum of Art in Shanghai, ARCO Fair in Madrid, Kunstlerwerkstatt in Munich, Spazio Erasmus Brera in Milan, Lancaster Museum of Art, Tel Aviv Museum of Art and in festivals such as SXSW, Films de femmes Paris, Melbourne Film Festival, AVIFF Cannes, Brooklyn Film Festival, Pandemonium London, Chicago Independent Film Festival, Pacific Film Archives Berkeley, RedCat at Disney Music Hall in Los Angeles and others.
+Nataša's work has been featured at the Venice Biennale, in Douloun Museum of Art in Shanghai, ARCO Fair in Madrid, Lancaster Museum of Art, Tel Aviv Museum of Art and in festivals such as SXSW, Films de femmes Paris, AVIFF Cannes, Brooklyn Film Festival, Chicago Independent Film Festival, Pacific Film Archives Berkeley, RedCat at Disney Music Hall in Los Angeles and others.
 She is a recipient of the Durffee and Soros Grants.
-Most recently she completed a new body of work for an original opera CODE L.

 Nataša lives in Venice California and in Ljubljana Slovenia.